Link

 • Note that lecture attendance for the class you’re tutoring for is not a requirement of DSC 95; your instructor may still require you to attend as part of your paid tutor duties.

-2. Complete weekly readings and homework assignments, usually due on Sundays at 11:59PM.
+2. Complete weekly readings and homework assignments, usually due on Tuesdays at 11:59PM.

 • Each week, we will provide you with readings and tasks to complete that should help you reflect on your time as a tutor so far.
 These will all be posted in the above Schedule.